wstalcup/wstalcup.github.io/Chapter-13-A-Muddy-Arrival.md

 “Not unless you can find a member of the Whitebrook council to be your sponsor,” Moss said.

 “And can we speak to one of them?”
-Mrs. Maple asked hoepfully.
+Mrs. Maple asked hopefully.

 “I’m afraid the council are too busy to deal with every refugee seeking asylum,” Moss said.